rasmus-leseberg/security-labs/README.md

 ## Wazuh
 ![wazuh](./assets/images/wazuh.png)

 Wazuh operates on a management and agent model where the manager is responsible for managing agents installed on the devices you’d like to monitor.
-Devices that records the events and processes of a systems are called agents, and offload these to the manager (Wazuh)
+Devices that records the events and processes of a systems are called agents, and offload these to the manager (Wazuh).

 To deploy new agents: